Morphing Graph Drawings in the Presence of Point Obstacles: NP-Hardness (Proof of )

 \paragraph{Forbidden areas.} In each gadget, we have \emph{forbidden} areas where the vertices and edges cannot be drawn (henceforth drawn solid red).
-They are used to create a system of tunnels and cavities in which the edges of our drawings are placed and move; see, e.g., \cref{fig:variable-gadget}.
-We achieve this by densely filling the forbidden areas with obstacles, which are placed on a fine grid (as explained in more detail in the paragraph ``Number and placement of obstacles'' on page \pageref{par:number-obstacles}).
+They are used to create a system of tunnels and cavities in which the edges of our drawings are placed and move; see, e.g., \cref{fig:nph-full-construction}.
+We achieve this by populating the forbidden areas with obstacles, arranged on a fine grid (as explained in more detail in the paragraph ``Running time'' on page \pageref{par:number-obstacles}).

-\paragraph{Variable gadget.} The variable gadget has a comparatively simple structure; see the three red boxes on the left side of \cref{fig:variable-gadget}.
+\paragraph{Variable gadget.} The variable gadget has a comparatively simple structure; see \cref{fig:variable-gadget}.
 It has three vertices enclosed in a straight vertical tunnel of the forbidden area with one exit on the top right and one exit on the bottom right.
-As it is a straight tunnel, the middle vertex, which we call \emph{decision vertex}, is a free (see \cref{sec:prelim} for the definition) vertex (see the thick blue--white vertex of $x_3$ in \cref{fig:variable-gadget} for the arrangement in $\Gamma$ and $\Gamma'$).
-We say that the variable gadget is in the state \textsf{true} (\textsf{false}) if this decision vertex is moved to the top (bottom) position, and it is in the state \textsf{unset} otherwise.
-Consequently, we can move the top (bottom) vertex out of the tunnel if and only if we are in the state \textsf{true} (\textsf{false}).
-This, in turn, yields a free vertex for the adjacent row of crossing and split gadgets, which we describe next.
+Since the tunnel is straight, the middle vertex~$d$, which we call \emph{decision vertex}, is free (see \cref{sec:intro} for the definition of free and see the thick blue--white vertex~$x_3$ in \cref{fig:nph-full-construction} for the position of a free vertex in~$\Gamma$ and~$\Gamma'$).
+We say that the variable gadget is in the state \textsf{true} (\textsf{false}) if $d$ is moved to the top (bottom) position, and it is in the state \textsf{unset} otherwise.
+Consequently, we can move the top (bottom) vertex out of the vertical tunnel if and only if we are in the state \textsf{true} (\textsf{false}).
+We call a vertex that can be moved from its original position within a gadget into an adjacent gadget a \emph{transferable} vertex.
+In the case of a variable gadget, one of the (black) neighboring vertices of~$d$ becomes a transferable vertex if the variable gadget is in the state \textsf{true} or \textsf{false} (see \cref{fig:variable-gadget-true,fig:variable-gadget-false}).